Showing posts with label Arts and Cultural Heritage. Show all posts

 We tend to ignore or snub expensive things because we can't afford them.
 Like fine arts, some wouldn't appreciate its value because they can't relate to and find meaning in a painting.
 But to afford it isn't just about owning it.
 It's also about enriching our life experience and worth as human beings just by visiting an art gallery, even once in a lifetime.

 Art is part of our culture, and a deep appreciation and admiration give us a particular connection with our community.
-Art evokes various emotions depending on what the artists want us to feel.
-It makes us joyful, sorrowful, awed, and puzzled.
-It moves us, touches our souls, and makes us love at first sight.
+Art evokes various emotions, from joy to sorrow, awe to puzzlement.
+It moves us, touches our souls, and makes us love at first sight, creating a deep sense of empathy and connection.

 As I viewed the gallery, some paintings attracted my attention, drew me closer to scrutinizing, and finally gave meaning to them.
 It gave me happiness and a sense of belonging to a community of artistic people who have the desire for understanding, passion, and motivation for self-expression.